 - Limits of duties they can assign to the temp

 - Who to talk with about a change in an assignment – regarding how long the temp will be working, changes in work requirements. etc .

 For employers with multiple hiring managers, the PACE team would be glad to do an online presentation to teach supervisors how to handle these and other common temporary staffing issues.

-- In strategic staffing scenarios, where temporary employees are 70% or more of a workforce doing mission critical work, you can use the employee’s own performance metrics to see where they likely are in their motivational cycle.
+- Performance Cycles and Metrics.
+In settings where temporary employees are large part of a workforce doing mission critical work, you can use standardized metrics to show a temporary employee how they are performing and inspire them to do more.
+Metrics can also reveal where the temporary employee is in their motivational cycle.
+Most temporary employees start their assignment highly motivated to do their best.
+That motivation can wane if the work is repetitive or if too many their accomplishments are going unnoticed.
 In an industrial or call center setting, for example, you can actually statistically identify the point in the assignment where an employee’s performance starts to deteriorate.
 Some employers use these points to re-staff the role, or change the work content of temporary employees they want to retain.

 6. Thank Yous Matter!

 Last but not least on your list of “ things you can do” is ongoing recognition for your temporary worker’s good work and contribution.
-Temporary employees are just like all employees in that they work best when their work is recognized and appreciated – when they know their work matters, and that someone noticed.
+Temporary employees are just like all employees in that they need to know their work matters, and that someone is noticing.

 At PACE we have a variety of internal recognition programs that acknowledge the work of our high performing employees achieved over multiple assignments.
 When it comes to work done on individual assignments, small and frequent recognition’s can go a long way to keep temporary employees motivated to do their best!

 PACE Staffing Network is one of the Puget Sound’s premier staffing /recruiting agencies and has been helping Northwest employers find and hire employees based on the “right fit” for over 40 years.